Signature SDEs from an affine and polynomial perspective: Introduction

 In this respect note that our expressions for the Fourier-Laplace transform and the expected signature in terms of power (or rather linear) series in the signature process are related to several recent works on signature cumulants and expected signature, in particular \cite{FHT:22, FGR:22, FG:22, FM:21, BDMN:21, RFC:22, BO:20, AGR:20}.
-For earlier work on expected signatures in particular for the Brownian case and classical diffusion processes we refer to \cite{FW:03, N:12} and \cite{LN:15}.
+For earlier work on expected signatures in particular for the Brownian case and classical diffusion processes we refer to \cite{FW:03, N:12,LN:15} and \cite{FS:17} for L\'evy processes.

 The remainder of the article is organized as follows: in Section~\ref{sec:preliminary} we introduce affine and polynomial processes in a one-dimensional diffusion setup as well as the signature process of continuous semimartingales.
 Section~\ref{subsec:affine} is dedicated to affine and polynomial processes on general subsets of the extended tensor algebra, while in Section~\ref{sec4} we apply this theory to signature SDEs.
-The latter requires to introduce entire and real-analytic functions on group-like elements and to establish a connection to classical real-analytic path-space functionals (see Section~\ref{sigstatespace} and Section~\ref{sec:realana}).
 We conclude the paper with one-dimensional signature SDEs, corresponding to classical SDEs with real-analytic characteristics (see Section~\ref{sec5}), as well as several examples and numerical illustrations thereof (see Section~\ref{sec:numerics}).